Boisdale | Scottish food in London | Canary Wharf

 Tartan chair upholstery, and some of the rest of the interior, will definitely let you know that you are in a Scottish restaurant.
 The restaurant has a pleasant view to the outside, which gives it an airy feel.
 The view is available to you, should you sit at the window.
 If you want a cozier feel, the seating arrangement at the entrance offers just that, as well as parts of the interior area.
 The cozier area is part of the pub area, and could be an enjoyable hub if you like to be part of the bustling crowd.

-Boisdale Menu a la carte’ prices
+Boisdale Menu a la carte’

 Most of London’s restaurants offer great wines from around the world, and Boisdale Canary Wharf is no exception.
-An excellent wine to compliment our dinner was the Rioja Crianza Vina Amate 2015.
+An excellent wine to complement our dinner was the Rioja Crianza Vina Amate 2015.
 This wine from the Spanish vineyards had a delectable full body, with a very fruity layer.
 The black and red fruity layers made this an excellent choice.
-It certainly complimented our steak choice very well.
+It certainly complemented our steak choice very well.
 With its deep dark red colour, it was also pleasant to the nose with a deep oaky and mineral bouquet.
 The wine was reasonably priced at £35.

-First Course – Scottish Haggis
+Starer – Scottish Haggis

 There is no better way to state the obvious in the choice of a starter.
 Being in a Scottish restaurant, I felt compelled to order the famous Scottish Haggis.
 The dish, Mini roast Dumfriesshire Blackface Haggis, with mashed potatoes and bashed neeps, was splendidly tasty.
 The balance between the mash, and the bashed neeps added to the flavour.
 It was also at a great price of £8.5.
 As it was a starter, the dish was prepared at a smaller scale, and was very tasty.
 That is why it is called the mini roast – it is a smaller scale of the actual Haggis dish.
 The bottle of sparkling water I ordered, helped to clear the palate for the main dish and the wine I ordered for us.

-Main Course – Ternderloin
+Main Course – Tenderloin

 Service